shuei/epics-textfile/docs/Manual.md

 # Overview

-This is a device support for reading values from text file.
-Following record types are supported:
+This is a device support for reading/writing values from/to text file.
+Following record types are supported for reading:
 - longin
 - ai
 - stringin
 - waveform

+And following record type is supported for writing:
+- longout

-# Example
+# Input records

-This is an example db file which reads waveform of 5-elements from a text file:
+Each time the record is processed the device support opens the file specified in the INP field, reads the data from, and closes it.

+An example db file of reading five elements of waveform is shown below:

 ```
 record(waveform, "TEST:WAVEFORM:LONG") {
     field(SCAN, "Passive")
     field(DTYP, "Text File")
     field(PINI, "YES")
-    field(INP,  "@/relative/or/absolute/path/to/file")
+    field(INP,  "@/relative/or/absolute/path/to/input_file")
     field(NELM, "5")
     field(FTVL, "LONG")
 }
 ```

-where the text file looks like following:
+where the input file looks like:

 ```
 # lines staring with '#', ';', '!', are ignred, empty lines as well.